myerabati/meghanayerabati.github.io/Non-fiction/_posts/2017-07-27-essay-on-science-social-science-and-truth.md

 ---
 layout: post
 title: "Essay on Science, Social Science and the idea of Truth"
-description: "In yet another article today about my fascination with science and my experiments with economics, I speak of being at the cross-roads of studying technology and also studying how it has changed the landscape of the world..."
+description: "In yet another article today about my fascination with science and my experiments with economics, I speak of being at the cross-roads of studying technology and also studying how it has changed the landscape of the world"
 total_time: 5 to 7 min
 ---
 {Some have commented on this article already but I have edited it to make the essay more coherent.
 Thank you for reading and pardon me for putting up the first draft.
 I publish drafts so that I'm motivated to make changes ASAP.
 Else I keep putting it off!}